Bluefield University

 Bluefield University is a private Baptist university in Bluefield, Virginia.
-It offers 22 majors and is accredited by the Southern Association of Colleges and Schools.
+It offers 58 academic programs and is accredited by the Southern Association of Colleges and Schools.
 The 82 acre campus is about 150 ft from the state line between Virginia and West Virginia.
 It is affiliated with the Baptist General Association of Virginia.
 Bluefield University merged with Edward Via College of Osteopathic Medicine which is on the campus of Virginia Tech in Blacksburg, Virginia.